DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 >
 > Meanwhile, Van Richten plans to deliver Arabelle food from the Blue Water Inn’s kitchens once each morning and night, claiming to nosy onlookers that he is merely delivering snacks to the “ferocious saber-toothed tiger” he has locked up in his wagon.
 Van Richten’s lie, however, is more true than he knows.
 The wagon is haunted by the kindly ghost of his son, **Erasmus van Richten** (see <span class="citation">Van Richten's Guide to Ravenloft, p.
 180</span>)—and Erasmus, in his youthful exuberance, has already scared onlookers away more than once by shaking the wagon and scratching against its wooden interior.
 >
 > Both Van Richten and Arabelle know that this is a temporary solution at best.
-Van Richten, who first heard of the mysterious [[Lore of Barovia#Keepers of the Feather|Keepers of the Feather]] during Doru’s rebellion, is quietly investigating the members as described in <span class="citation">N2c.
-Taproom (p.
+Van Richten, who first heard of the mysterious [[Lore of Barovia#Keepers of the Feather|Keepers of the Feather]] during Doru’s rebellion, is quietly investigating the members as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N2cTaproom">N2c.
+Taproom</a> (p.
 100)</span>.
 He hopes to determine whether the secret society is friend or foe—and, if friend, whether its agents can be trusted.
 # E1.
 Blinsky Toys
 <span class="citation"><em>This scene takes place in Chapter 5: Area N7.</em></span>

 After receiving Madam Eva’s request in [[Act I - Into the Mists/Arc C - Into the Valley]] to purchase and deliver a toy for her great grand-niece, Arabelle, the players can get directions to Vallaki’s local toy shop, Blinsky Toys, by asking Urwin Martikov, Danika Dorakova, or most native Vallakians for directions.
-Blinsky Toys can now be found on the northern edge of Vallaki's town square, which is as described in <span class="citation">N8.
-Town Square (p.
+Blinsky Toys can now be found on the northern edge of Vallaki's town square, which is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N8TownSquare">N8.
+Town Square</a> (p.
 119)</span>.

 ![[Jamboree_Poster_Distressed.png]]